 Weather-Specific Add-ons (Clear If/Then Rules)

-If rainy season: what to add (poncho, waterproofing, extra socks)
+If rainy season: add these

 - Light poncho or rain shell (poncho covers your bag too)